Cybersecurity and Privacy Protection

 Cybersecurity Management

 Central Retail has established the Information Security Mission Statement and Policy to announce its commitments in ensuring that its information system and services can meet the standards of protection expected by customers and stakeholders.
 Central Retail has adopted international standards such as the ISO 27001:2022, the National Institute of Standards and Technology (NIST), and Center for Internet Security Control (CIS) to provide and act as an internal policy and guidance that all employees and relevant personnels must adhere to effectively manage and protect the core systems and relevant personal data.
+Additionally, the Company conducts external audits of its information security management system to ensure compliance with these standards and continually enhance its cybersecurity posture.

 Central Retail has implemented a risk management approach to protect and manage the information environment to keep up with changing situations through balancing control and system usage Central Retail also prioritized sensitive data into different levels of risks, which will determine its level of protection and measures.
 Other cybersecurity measures include but not limited to server vulnerability management, endpoint detection response and virus protection, and data encryption.
 Moreover, information technology resources should have cybersecurity measures embedded into their respective lifecycles, from acquisitions to disposal.
 With regards to physical security, Central Retail has relocated the information systems to the data centers adhering to international standards for both procedural and security measures.
 This approach provides comprehensive safeguards against potential physical harm from fire, flood, and other emergencies, as well as illegal entry into the system.